dmi3y/handlebamdle/README.md

 #Handle-b-AMD-le [/ˈhandl·bandle/]

 AMD (requirejs) bundler for handlebars templates.
-It treats partials as a templates, and dynamically includes partials (if any) as a main module dependency.
+It treats partials as a templates, and includes partials-templates (if any) as a main module dependency.

 #TODO
 	- throught testings